Mimagoniates microlepis: Sound

 Like related species sometimes referred to as "croaking tetras" or "chirping tetras", M. microlepis has a supplementary breathing organ located above its gills which makes a faint chirping sound when it comes to the surface to gulp air.
 This noise also plays a role in courtship, as the male chases and hovers near the female while taking gulps of air and expelling it to make a rhythmic sound.
 Croaking behavior may have evolved from a behavior called "nipping surface", a feeding behavior that occurs when the fish is searching for food; the fish often will gulp air when doing this.
 This behavior has no useful respiratory function.

 Cultivation

-M. microlepis is cultivated by aquarists and is appropriate for inclusion in a tank with other species of nonaggressive fish.
+Mimagoniates microlepis is cultivated by aquarists and is appropriate for inclusion in a tank with other species of nonaggressive fish.
 They accept frozen and dry food, but live food is especially recommended.

-Breeding them is not difficult and a spawning mop (a sort of synthetic plant resembling the head of an old-fashioned mop) may be used as a substrate upon which they can lay and fertilize their eggs.
+Breeding them is not difficult, and a spawning mop (a sort of synthetic plant resembling the head of an old-fashioned mop) may be used as a substrate upon which they can lay and fertilize their eggs.
 The parents should then be removed so that they do not cannibalize their eggs or young.
 The fry emerge from their eggs in two or three days.
-Newborn M. microlepis may be feed firstly paramecia and rotifers.
+Newborn M. microlepis may be fed firstly paramecia and rotifers.
 After increasing their size somewhat, brine shrimp may be offered.